MotasemAlfarra/federated-learning-with-pytorch/README.md

 This file contains the configuration of the training.
 The parameters are:

 - `NUM_CLIENTS`: Number of clients you want to distribute the dataset on.
 - `MODEL`: The architecture to be used.
-Currenytly we only have resnet18.
+Currently we only have resnet18.
 - `DATASET`: Dataset to train on.
 Choose either cifar10 or mnist.
 - `TOTALEPOCHS`: Total number of training epochs.
 - `LOCALEPOCHS`: Number of local epochs performed per communication round.
-Total number of communation rounds is `TOTALEPOCHS/LOCALEPOCHS`
+Total number of communication rounds is `TOTALEPOCHS/LOCALEPOCHS`
 - `FINETUNE_EPOCHS`: Number of epochs to perform personalization.
 - `AUG_METHOD`: Augmentation method to be used during federated training.
 - `FINE_TUNE_AUG_METHOD`: Augmentation method